top of page

 Victoria, British Columbia

 In 1914, at the beginning of the Great War, the Duchess' health began to deteriorate.
-Ignoring her need for rest, she forged ahead and set up fundraisers in her name to benefit soldiers serving overseas.
-She set up places for soldiers to heal on her wealthy friends' estates, upgraded existing hospitals and purchased ambulances throughout Europe to service Canadian soldiers.
-She was untiring in her war contribution and greatly respected for her effort.
-By 1916, her health was of great concern.
-Rumours were circulating that her husband had retired as Governor General to return his ailing wife to Britain.
-At least there, she would be far away from Canada's harsh winters and, more importantly, her work.
+Ignoring her need for rest, she forged ahead and set up fundraisers in her name to benefit Canadian soldiers serving overseas.
+She arranged places for soldiers to convalesce on her wealthy friends' estates, upgraded existing hospitals and purchased ambulances throughout Europe to service Canadian soldiers.
+She was untiring in her war contribution and was greatly respected for her effort.
+By 1916, however, her health was of great concern.
+Rumours began circulating that her husband had retired as Governor General to return his ailing wife to Britain.
+At least there, she would be far away from Canada's harsh winters and, more importantly, from her tireless fundraising work.
 However, the Duchess found she could accomplish more for Canadian soldiers from her familiar British soil.
 She devoted her final days to alleviating the conditions faced by Canadian Prisoners of War in Germany by writing to officials as President of the Canadian Red Cross Society.
 She did not live to see the war's end and died of influenza on March 14, 1917, just weeks after her return to Britain from Canada.

 bottom of page